kwaledesign/Archetype-Compass/README.md

 [Archetype](https://github.com/kwaledesign/Archetype) is a front-end toolkit designed with the principles of [OOCSS](https://github.com/stubbornella/oocss) and [SMACSS](http://smacss.com) for building responsive, mobile-first front-ends using a specific [coding standardard](https://github.com/kwaledesign/Coding-Standards).

 ## Depreciated
 Archetype-Compass is no longer supported.
-Project scaffolding for Archetype is now handled using [Yeoman](www.yeoman.io) using the [Archetype-Generator](https://github.com/kwaledesign/generator-archetype).
+Project scaffolding for Archetype is now handled with [Yeoman](www.yeoman.io) via the [Archetype-Generator](https://github.com/kwaledesign/generator-archetype).
 Archetype can also be installed using Git.
+See the [Archetype](https://github.com/kwaledesign/Archetype) project for further details.

 <hr>